Linkedin

 Preference will be given to those studies that are directly related to those offered in the Master's Degree.
 Therefore, it is established explicitly, but not exhaustively, some of the degrees that will be considered: degree in Psychology, Labour Sciences, Business Administration and Management, Economics, Law, Engineering and their equivalents, among others, etc. In order to study the Master's Degree in Human Resources, Labour and Organisational Management, the motivation letter and Curriculum Vitae of prospective students are taken into account.

 The Selection and Assessment Committee reserves the right to admit students from other degrees who wish to study this Master's Degree.
 The admission criteria, as well as the announcement of the start, development and end of the Master's admission process will be published on the official notice boards and on the web page of the Master's Degree.
 Miguel Hernández University of Elche website.
+They will also be available on the website where the pre-registration took place.

 Pre-registration and Enrolment